Exclusive - Funds could face market curbs after lobbying backfires

 "The first step, in any case, would still appear to be to craft a coherent international approach to information for supervisors, helping G20 authorities get a full picture of risk in the system," Singh-Muchelle said.

-Other industry officials played down the likelihood of draconian market curbs, saying their effectiveness has been challenged in research from the Federal Reserve.
+Other industry officials downplayed the likelihood of draconian market curbs, saying their effectiveness has been challenged in research from the Federal Reserve.

 Industry officials said the revised approach is raising some concern among markets regulators, partly because it would mark further encroachment by central bankers on securities turf.